 ©Shelley Bibby/Shutterstock.com

 Feed your adult borador one and a half to two cups of high-quality kibble, depending upon your dog’s activity levels.
 A good rule of thumb is to allot 20 calories for each pound of weight.
-Medium and large-size canines are at increased risk for bloat, so it’s best to spread out your borador’s meals and feed him twice a day.
+Medium and large-sized canines are at increased risk for bloat, so it’s best to spread out your borador’s meals and feed him twice a day.
 Canned food can be bad for canine dental hygiene, so stick to kibble with the occasional cooked meat or veggie treat.

 Puppies under six months old will require more calories and more frequent feedings.
-Check with your veterinarian if you have questions and think about trying limited-ingredient dog food if your borador struggles with allergies.
+Check with your veterinarian if you have questions, and think about trying limited-ingredient dog food if your borador struggles with allergies.

 Maintenance And Grooming

 These canines shed, so you will want to brush your pet vigorously a few times a week, particularly in the spring and autumn when the dog is molting.
-They don’t need to be bathed more often than every couple of weeks unless they’ve rolled around in something disgusting: Like their parent border collie, their coats are more-or-less self-cleaning.
-Labrador retrievers are prone to excessive ear wax buildup, so check your borador’s ear’s often, and consult with your vet if excess cerumen becomes a problem.
+They don’t need to be bathed more often than every couple of weeks unless they’ve rolled around in something disgusting.
+Like their parent border collie, their coats are more or less self-cleaning.
+Labrador retrievers are prone to excessive ear wax buildup, so check your borador’s ears often, and consult with your vet if excess cerumen becomes a problem.
 Like all canines, your borador will benefit from daily tooth brushing and weekly nail clipping.

 Training

-This breed is capable of learning a lot which is why they make excellent service dogs.
+This breed is capable of learning a lot, which is why they make excellent service dogs.

 ©KPStollery/Shutterstock.com